 The perfect turf grass is an item of debate and scientific inquiry.
-Turf grass is big business for golf courses, play fields, sports stadiums and other areas where the grass is a focal point of the site.
-The grass needs to be vigorous, hardy, resistant to disease and pests and able to withstand foot traffic and frequent mowing.
+Turf grass is big business for golf courses, play fields, sports stadiums, and other areas where the grass is a focal point of the site.
+The grass needs to be vigorous, hardy, resistant to disease and pests, and able to withstand foot traffic and frequent mowing.

 Of concern is also the amount of water and resources required to sustain the lawn.
 New grasses for turf, such as Danthonia poverty grass, have shown promise in all areas of concern.
 What is poverty grass?
-It is a native perennial oatgrass with excellent site, soil and temperature tolerance.
+It is a native perennial oatgrass with excellent site, soil, and temperature tolerance.
 Danthonia spicata hardiness is extremely broad ranged, and the grass can be grown in all parts of the United States.

 Poverty Oatgrass Information

 The plant has a central crown from which the blades grow.
 If not mowed consistently, the ends of the foliage get curly.
-The leaves can get 5 inches long if left untrimmed.
+The leaves can get 5 inches (13 cm.) long if left untrimmed.
 Flower spikes will form if the plant is left uncut.
 Danthonia spicata hardiness is in the United States Department of Agriculture ranges of 3 to 11.

 Cultivated Use of Danthonia Poverty Grass

 The poverty grass does not grow well when confronted with other plant species in rich soils.
 It performs much better when planted on inhospitable rocky areas.
-Many gold courses have areas where grass is hard to establish and Danthonia poverty grass would be useful in achieving coverage on these difficult plots.
+Many golf courses have areas where grass is hard to establish and Danthonia poverty grass would be useful in achieving coverage on these difficult plots.

-The plant’s usefulness as a shade grass and ability to tolerate a wide range of soils and pH levels, make it an ideal choice for managed lawns and grass ways.
-Additionally, native grasses generally require less fertilizer, pesticide and water than commercial cultivars.
+The plant’s usefulness as a shade grass and ability to tolerate a wide range of soils and pH levels make it an ideal choice for managed lawns and grass ways.
+Additionally, native grasses generally require less fertilizer, pesticide, and water than commercial cultivars.
 This provides a winning solution for sites with poor sod contact and an economic advantage for high yield turf areas.

 Growing Poverty Grass